mroytman83/CNBC_Finance_Articles/README.md

 ![:)](https://media.tenor.com/fLDZprJ5sXYAAAAC/jim-cramer-cnbc.gif)

 This repository contains a JSON file of over a thousand CNBC Finance Articles, which [Cardinal Trading UW Madison](https://cardinaltradinguw.com/) used for their proprietary sentiment analysis factor construction.
-The articles are from November 2023 to the present.
+The articles are from November 2023 to July 2024

 Just get the URL of the raw JSON, and viola